First published: Thursday 13 July, 2023. Last updated: Wednesday 16 October, 2024.

-The University recently discovered anomalies in payments to some former and current employees.
+The University has discovered anomalies in payments to some former and current employees.

 The main issues relate to:

-The University is committed to ensuring staff receive the payments they are entitled to and is moving swiftly to ensure compliance with its Enterprise Agreements and relevant workplace laws.
+The University is committed to ensuring staff receive the payments they are entitled to and ongoing compliance with its Enterprise Agreements and relevant workplace laws.

 The University is continuing to work through the pay-related issues announced by the Vice Chancellor on 13 July 2023.
 The University is working closely with the Fair Work Ombudsman and have engaged a reputable, independent, external service provider to undertake a forensic audit to comprehensively identify issues and affected employees.
 The service provider will work with the University to quantify the remediation payments for each affected employee.
 This is a complex process, and UOW is aiming, at this stage, to make payments to affected employees by Q3 2024.